undergrad-partner-school

 Beyond academics, Wagner College offers a vibrant campus life with numerous student organizations, athletic teams, and cultural events.
 The college's Seahawk Sports teams compete in the NCAA Division I and are known for their success in various sports, including football, basketball, and lacrosse.
 Additionally, Wagner College's beautiful location offers picturesque views of the New York Harbor and the Manhattan skyline, providing a unique and inspiring setting for students to pursue their education.

 Located in Staten Island, NY and set in an urban environment, Wagner College is a private four-year college.
-This school uses a semester-based calendar.
+This institution follows a semester-based calendar.
 It has an acceptance rate of 87%.
 The freshman retention rate at Wagner College is 84% and the six-year graduation rate is 65%.

 The freshmen application deadline for this school is August 15.
-For transfer students, the application deadline is July 15.
+The transfer application deadline is July 15.

 Quick Facts